Qumulo/docs/platforms/hpe-apollo-4200-gen10/getting-started.md

 Please reach out to [Qumulo Care](https://care.qumulo.com/hc/en-us/articles/115008409408-Contact-Qumulo-Care-) for additional troubleshooting options.

-## Setep 5: Install Qumulo Core by Using the USB Drive Installer
+## Step 5: Install Qumulo Core by Using the USB Drive Installer

 Now that the server has verified it is ready to be configured, you can start to install Qumulo Core.